steadybit/docs-public/content/getting-started/20-set-up-onprem.md

 ![on-boarding](img-set-up/step1-setup-platform.png)

-You are only a view steps away from your first experiment with steadybit:
+You are only a few steps away from your first experiment with steadybit:

 - [Step 1 - Get your key](#step1-getyourkey)
 - [Step 2 - Install Platform](#step2-installplatform)